Skip to main content

 Returnsโ€‹

-ActionBuilder<TState, TEvents, TActions, TName>
+ActionBuilder<TState, TEvents, TActions, TName, true>

 The ActionBuilder for chaining